 “He does not know, Master Sigmir,” Dahlig said.

 “It does not matter much.
 I'm going to give her a new name anyway,” Sigmir replied.
 He examined the girl's face.
 She had light brown hair and brown eyes.
 “Her name will be Ireid.”
 Sigmir opened his mouth, releasing one of his seven powers.
 The baby opened her mouth and the smoke dived in, greedy for a more healthy master.
 Sigmir named the six other girls and distrubited his powers.
 One to each child.

 “Take them to America,” Sigmir instructed the cahirs.
 Once they had all left, Sigmir motioned to Dahlig.
 Dahlig tiptoed over and Sigmir whispered directions in his ear.
 Dahlig's face went pale.

 “Must I Master?”
 He whimpered.

 “Do it or you will never see the light of day again!”
 Sigmir yelled.
 It took all his might to yell those twelve words.
 And then he was dead.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Molly R. MillerWrite a Review